 Stacking is effective on asynchronous noise such as is typically seen with valve noise.
-This method is not useful for removing synchronous noise.
+This method is not useful for removing synchronous noise and should not be used when there is a great deal of signal "jitter".
 Meters are configured by default with a stack size of 1 (no stacking).